New York Movie

 New York Movie is a 1939 oil-on-canvas painting by American artist Edward Hopper.
-Begun in December 1938 and completed in January 1939, it depicts a nearly empty movie theater with a few patrons and a contemplative usherette.
+Begun in December 1938 and completed in January 1939, the painting depicts a nearly empty movie theater with a few patrons and a contemplative usherette.
 Known for its sophisticated depiction of multiple light sources, New York Movie is regarded as one of Hopper's most accomplished works.

 Inspiration

 New York Movie is a composite painting, combining elements from multiple sources.
 Josephine Hopper, Edward's wife and an accomplished painter in her own right before their marriage, served as a model for the usherette, posing under a lamp in the hallway of their apartment.
 Unlike many artists of his time, Hopper did not paint women with obvious sexual appeal.
 Instead, he sought to portray them with honesty to both their external appearance and internal experience.

 Some scholars suggest that New York Movie functions as a counterpart to Édouard Manet's 1882 painting A Bar at the Folies-Bergère, with the usherette as a modern version of the barmaid, both women appearing introspective and emotionally detached from their surroundings.

 While the theater in the painting is Hopper's invention, he drew inspiration from several real New York City venues, including the Palace, the Globe, the Republic, and the Strand.
 He made over fifty preparatory sketches of these theaters before beginning the painting.

 Hopper was fascinated by film and reportedly spent full days at the theater when experiencing creative blocks.
 Despite that connection, the painting emphasizes solitude and introspection, even though theaters of the era could hold thousands.

 Some critics argue that the usherette's disconnection from the film evokes sympathy from viewers, while others suggest she is absorbed in thought only because she is separated from the movie itself, a possible critique of film audiences at the time.
 Still others interpret the painting, along with Hopper's broader work, as an acknowledgment of the warmth and quiet persistence of the human spirit amid the alienation of modern urban life.

 Hopper also drew compositional and lighting inspiration from Edgar Degas, especially his painting Interior, which similarly conveys nocturnal atmosphere and psychological complexity.